 Your bank accounts may have only a few transactions per month or dozens.
 Either way, you should keep up with your bank activity and check in regularly to look out for fraud or any surprises you didn’t see coming.

 You can log into your bank directly, or use free tools like Mint or Personal Capital to check multiple accounts and get additional analysis in one place.
 As long as you are keeping tabs on your accounts, you don’t have to balance your checkbook.
-But don’t ever skip out on looking in on your accounts or you could find yourself on the wrong side of a barrage of overdraft fees or worse.
+However, don’t skip out on looking in on your accounts.
+If you do, you could find yourself on the wrong side of a barrage of overdraft fees or worse.

 Use features like bill pay and remote or direct deposit.